Fr. Gerry LeBoeuf, Pastor

 Cheryl and Tom moved to Clawson in 1989 and joined Guardian Angels Catholic Community.
 They were blessed with two wonderful daughters who attended Guardian Angels and Bishop Foley Catholic Schools.
 Cheryl has been a catechist for Faith Formation and is currently a sacristan.
 Tom & Cheryl are currently presenters in the Marriage Preparation Program, as well.

 Cheryl enjoys spending time with her family and friends, going out to dinner and is an avid Detroit Tigers Fan.

 Cheryl is an Administrative Assistant for the Parish as well as is part of the Guardian Angels Catholic School staff.

 John David Kuhar, Director of Faith Formation/Youth Minister

 During college, in the summer, he worked as a counselor at Camp Sancta Maria where he enjoyed the opportunity to be outdoors teaching and playing sports with the children.

 Before taking the position as Director of Faith Formation, Mr. Kuhar worked in youth ministry at Our Lady of Sorrows and as Campus Minister here at GA.
 In his free time he enjoys playing sports and coaching basketball.

-Bradley Lieto, Director of Music and Liturgy
+Dr. Matthew Daniels, Director of Music and Liturgy